No. 4 TCU still undefeated after game-ending FG at Baylor

 UP NEXT

-TCU wraps up the regular season at home against Iowa State next Saturday.
+TCU ends the regular season at home against Iowa State next Saturday.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2